shen-yu/hexo-theme-ayer/README.md

 ### Configuration

-let me know if you can’t find anything.
+let me know if you have any questions.

 ``` yml
 # Menu-Sidebar